-Bacalhau à Lagareiro is a dish native to the central regions of Portugal.
-Howeverm you will also find it in Porto.
+Bacalhau à Lagareiro is another dish that is worth trying.
+This is native to the central regions of Portugal.
+However, you will also find it in Porto.

 The fish is shredded and baked with eggs and chunks of potatoes.
 Then, it is topped with finely chopped parsley and fresh olives.

 Broa de Avintes

 Broa de Avintes is a staple at dinner tables in Northern Portugal.
 This farmhouse bread originated from the little town of Avintes.